swapsCAPS/codaisseur-github/blog-post.md

 I wanted to see more!
 Especially a better overview of a user's commits and when they were made.
 GitHub provides an API we can call to fetch this kind of data and display it in any way we please.
 There is a catch though.
 To make a lot of calls to the API we need to authenticate ourselves.
-Also not a big problem!
+No problem!
 We can just use OAuth and use the well known 'Login with ...' pattern.
 Oh dear...
 It turned out that implementing OAuth with Feathers and React was a bit more complicated than I had expected.
 For three days I struggled.
 I just could not get it to work.
 I kept hammering on it but I was getting nowhere.